-Engineering Learning Communities
+Engineering Learning Community

-The Engineering Learning Communities provide an exclusive living and learning opportunity for first-year engineering students.
+The Engineering Learning Community provides an exclusive living and learning opportunity for first-year engineering students.
 In this collaborative environment, students come together with faculty, advisors, and peers to learn, socialize and support one another.
 By joining an ELC, you will become a more active participant in your own education.
 You will form close friendships and establish a sense of community with like-minded peers who will provide you with access to support and resources tailored to specific academic pursuits.

 You will have an opportunity to: